-- At June 30, 2013, an amount totaling \$3,037.14 in merchant restitution was held in the District Attorney's Bogus Check Restitution fund. - At June 30, 2013, an amount totaling \$641.67 in victim restitution was held in the District Attorney's Restitution and Diversion fund.
+At June 30, 2013, an unknown amount in merchant restitution is held in the District Attorney's Bogus Check DA Fee fund.

+• At June 30, 2013, an amount totaling \$14,843.73 in merchant restitution was held in the District Attorney's Bogus Check Restitution fund.

-Cause of Condition: The District Attorney's office does not have formal policies establishing procedures to ensure that returned or unpaid vouchers are examined to determine the current status of the merchant/victim for the re-issuance of the restitution.
+Cause of Condition: The District Attorney's office does not have formal policies establishing procedures to ensure that returned or unpaid vouchers are examined to determine the current status of the merchant for the re-issuance of the restitution.

-Effect of Condition: This condition resulted in the restitution fund not being properly cleared.
+Effect of Condition: These conditions resulted in the restitution fund not being properly cleared.

-Recommendation: OSAI recommends that management research and determine the location of the merchants/victims so that restitution can be properly remitted.
+Recommendation: OSAI recommends that management research and determine the location of the merchants so that restitution can be properly remitted.
 Management should then contact the proper agency for further direction to determine the manner in which the remaining unidentified balance should be distributed.